Veer railway station

-Veer railway station located in Mahad taluka in Raigad is a station on Konkan Railway.
-It serves villages including Dasgaon, Veer, Vahoor, Tempale, Lonere, and Mahadcity.
-It is at a distance of 46.885 km down from origin.
+Veer railway station(Station code:Veer) located in Mahad taluka in Raigad is a station on Konkan Railway Corporation railway track.
+It serves villages including Dasgaon, Veer, Vahoor, Tempale, Lonere, and Mahad city.
+It is at a distance of 46.885 km down from Roha, northern starting point of Konkan Railway Corporation Limited.
 The preceding railway station on the north of Kokan railway line is Goregaon Road railway station (a halt station) and the next railway station on southern side is Karanjadi railway station (also a halt station).
 Veer railway station on Konkan Railway is the nearest railway station to industrial town of Mahad in Maharashtra state of India.
+Veer Railway station is adjacent to National Highway 66 (NH-66).
+As of 31 March 2026, Konkan Railway has double railway track between Roha and Veer.

+Veer railway station (KRCL) entrance from NH-66.